 The Group's policy is to pay dividends at a level consistent with the Group's growth and development plans, while maintaining a reasonable level of liquidity.
-The current intention of the Management is to recommend to the General Meeting of Shareholders not to declare dividends for the six months ended 30 June 2015 and 2014.

 Legal reserve

 From the annual net profits of the parent company, 5% have to be allocated to the legal reserve.
 This allocation shall cease to be required as soon and as long as such surplus reserve amounts to 10% of the capital.
 This reserve may not be distributed to the shareholders.